1982 World Series: Aftermath

 Both participants are currently in the NL Central, due to the transfer of the Brewers from the American League to the National League in 1998.
 This raises the possibility of the Brewers eventually representing two different leagues in World Series competition.
-That has happened three times before, taking the 19th Century contests into account: The Brooklyn Dodgers of 1889 and 1890; the Cardinals, who won the 1886 Series when they were in the American Association; and the Houston Astros, who played in the 2005 World Series against the Chicago White Sox as a National League team, as well as the 2017 World Series against the Los Angeles Dodgers, the 2019 World Series against the Washington Nationals, the 2021 World Series against the Atlanta Braves and finally the 2022 World Series against the Philadelphia Phillies as an American League team.
+That has happened three times before, taking the 19th Century contests into account: The Brooklyn Dodgers of 1889 and 1890; the Cardinals, who won the 1886 Series when they were in the American Association; and the Houston Astros, who played in the 2005 World Series against the Chicago White Sox as a National League team, as well as the 2017 World Series against the Los Angeles Dodgers, the 2019 World Series against the Washington Nationals, the 2021 World Series against the Atlanta Braves and the 2022 World Series against the Philadelphia Phillies as an American League team.
 This also makes this one of two World Series in the modern era (1903–present) that is not possible to have a rematch, the other being the Astros and White Sox, due to the Astros moving to the American League in 2013.

 The Brewers and Cardinals would later meet in the 2011 National League Championship Series, with the Cardinals winning that series four games to two.
 As in 1982, the Cardinals won the 2011 World Series in seven games, this time against the Texas Rangers.
-As of 2015, the Cardinals' 11 championships are the most won by any National League team, and second only to the New York Yankees, who have 27.
+As of today, the Cardinals' 11 championships are the most won by any National League team, and second only to the New York Yankees, who have 27.
 As of the 1982 World Series victory, the Cardinals had 9 championships compared to the Yankees' 22.